-Ebola Outbreak in Guinea, Liberia and Sierra Leone
+Ebola virus disease in Guinea, Liberia and Sierra Leone

 Travel Health Notice

-For the latest updates on Ebola virus disease, including the total number of cases and deaths, please visit the World Health Organization’s Global Alert and Response website.
+For the latest updates on Ebola virus disease, including the total number of case and deaths, please visit the World Health Organization’s Global Alert and Response website.

-The Ministries of Health of Guinea, Liberia, Nigeria and Sierra Leone are working with the World Health Organization (WHO) and other partners to implement measures to control the outbreak and prevent further spread.
-The WHO does not recommend that any travel or trade restrictions be applied to Guinea, Liberia, Nigeria or Sierra Leone in relation to this outbreak.
+The Ministries of Health of Guinea, Liberia, Nigeria and Sierra Leone are working with the World Health Organization and other partners to implement measures to control the outbreak and prevent further spread.
+The World Health Organization does not recommend that any travel or trade restrictions be applied to Guinea, Liberia, Nigeria or Sierra Leone in relation to this outbreak.

-Consult a health care provider or visit a travel health clinic at least six weeks before you travel.
+- If you must travel to Guinea, Liberia, Sierra Leone, consult a health care provider or visit a travel health clinic at least six weeks before your departure.
+Protect yourself by following the recommendations below.

 - Avoid direct contact with blood and other bodily fluids of people with Ebola virus disease or unknown illnesses.